amd/HPCTrainingDock/README.md

 singularity build ${SINGULARITY_DIR_PATH}/singularity_dir ${SINGULARITY_DIR_PATH}/singularity_image.sif
 ```

-The above command will create the image `singularity_image.sif` and place it in SINGULARITY_DIR_PATH.
+The above command will create the image `singularity_image.sif` and place it in `SINGULARITY_DIR_PATH`.
 To run the image do:

 ```bash
 singularity run -e ${SINGULARITY_DIR_PATH}/singularity_image.sif